A - B - C - D - E - F - G - H - I - J - K -L - M - N - O - P - Q - R - S - T - W - Y

 came from Africa.
 "Banza" is one of the old African

-the only truly American instrument.
-He became a member of the
+banjo, the only truly American instrument.
+He became a member

-craftsmen's guild of Mississippi.
-He died of ALS (Lou Gehrig's
+of the craftsmen's guild of Mississippi.
+He died of ALS (Lou

-He and a handful of others sparked the now fast-growing movement
+are now collectibles.
+He and a handful of others sparked the

 Native of Hattiesburg, MS., currently lives in Jackson with

-southern Louisiana near New Orleans; painter did About Jackson
+of southern Louisiana near New Orleans; painter did About

 Greenwood, born in 1952, grew up in Jackson, commercial cinematographer